PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 ;Send the following commands via terminal: <br/>
 M665 S120 <br/>
 G29 <br/>
+G29 C1 ; This is needed for aegean-odyssey's port.<br/>
 ;Wait for the G29 to finish running. <br/>
 M500 <br/>
 ;You can now use G29 P0 in your Start Gcode if you wish<br/>